 Power source.
 Gas-powered trimmers are usually heavier than manual ones but will be suitable for hefty cutting jobs because of the power.
-Electric-powered trimmers are lightweight, depending on your strength and preference, and are environmentally friendly.
+Electric-powered models are lightweight, depending on your strength and preference, and are environmentally friendly.
 Just be careful that you don’t use this in wet areas to reduce the risk of electric shock.
-You will have substantial power with electric-powered trimmers but keep in mind that the cord will restrain your movement.
-Battery-powered trimmers are mid-range in terms of weight and cutting capacity.
+You will have substantial power with electric-powered units but keep in mind that the cord will restrain your movement.
+Battery-powered models are middle of the pack in terms of weight and cutting power.
 It requires regular charging but would be suitable for light to medium cutting jobs.

 Blade type.
 While single blade trimmers make the machine safer, dual-action blades will get the job done faster.
 You have a choice of blades between 18 to 40 inches in length.
 Shorter shrubs can be trimmed using an 18-inch blade.
-You can trim mid-sized bushes and shrubs with 20-inch blades while the tallest hedges will require the use of a pole.
+You can trim mid-sized bushes and shrubs with 20-inch blades while the tallest hedges will require the use of a pole or telescoping trimmer model.

 Safety features.
 Consider what the manufacturer adds to the machine to make sure it’s safe.
 Look for switch locks and cord locks for trimmers that electrically powered.

 Warranty.
 This is important.
 Make sure that your machine is covered by warranty.
 You want to make sure that if it doesn’t work as promised, you’re able to replace parts or have it repaired with no hassle.
 Different companies have their own policies, and not all warranties are created equal.